Time-of-use energy tariffs in the UK: are they worth it in 2026?

 Whole-of-market comparison

-We compare UK home energy options across the market to help you find TOU tariffs that fit your meter type and routine.
+We compare UK home energy options across the market to help you find TOU, agile and fixed tariffs that fit your meter type and routine.

 Human help when it’s confusing

 TOU pricing can be tricky.
-We help you understand eligibility, timing windows and whether a switch makes sense.
+We help you understand eligibility, timing windows and whether a switch makes sense against the current cap.

 Focused on home energy